 - the designation 'food supplement'

 - the name, type and quantity of active ingredients

-- a warning to keep the food supplement out of the reach of children
+- a warning to keep the food supplement out of children’s reach

-- a statement that the supplement must not be used as a substitute for a varied diet
+- a statement that the supplement must not be used as a substitute for a healthy balanced diet